 Loyola University New Orleans makes a variety of office and academic software suites available to students, faculty, and staff.
 The software listed below is available online, from any location, free of any additional charges.
-Major web browsers, including Google Chrome, Mozilla Firefox, and Internet Explorer are generally compatible with these suites, so they can be accessed from most computers, tablets, and smart phones on which such browsers are available.
+Up-to-date versions of the major web browsers, including Google Chrome, Mozilla Firefox, and Microsoft Edge, and Apple Safari are generally compatible with these suites, so they can be accessed from most computers, tablets, and smart phones on which such browsers are available.
 Access depends on having an email address ending in @my.loyno.edu or @loyno.edu.
 Access is available only to users currently affiliated with the university, and may be lost after graduating or otherwise leaving.

 Just by logging in to your Loyola email account, you have access to Drive (file storage space in the Cloud), Docs (word processor), Sheets (spreadsheets), Slides (presentations), Calendar, Keep (note-taking) and more.
 Just open another tab in the same browser (in which you are logged into email) and type the name of the App, such as drive.google.com, docs.google.com, etc. Or click on the Apps icon near the upper right of your Loyola email page.